 Icann says any string of letters can be registered as a domain, but there will be an independent arbitration process for people with grounds for objection.
 The openness of the new system could pave the way for a .xxx domain name, after more than half a decade of wrangling between its backers and Icann.
 The latest attempt to launch .xxx was rejected by Icann last year on the grounds that approval would put the agency into the position of a content regulator.

+When asked about the possibility of a .xxx domain name, Dr Twomey repeated only that the new system would be "open to anyone".
 Dr Twomey said Icann was still working through how much the application fee to register a domain name will be, but it is expected to be at least several thousand dollars.

 Publish Your Post here